 Our fundamental objective is to ensure that we offer continuity of service and supply to our customers, wherever they are, and this update is provided to reiterate to our customers and supply chain partners how we plan to achieve this objective.

 We are a global business headquartered in the UK.
-5% of our sales are made to UK customers.
-We have 29 manufacturing sites, of which four are located in the UK, and over 4,300 employees, with 1,000 based in the UK.
+Less than 5% of our sales are made to UK customers.
+We have 29 manufacturing sites, of which four are located in the UK, and over 4,500 employees, with 1,000 based in the UK.
 We have a small number of EU nationals working in the UK and vice versa.

-Our established Brexit project group has fully assessed each area and likely impacts have been evaluated.
-We are also represented on the Brexit sub-committee of the UK Chemical Industries Association.
+Our established Brexit project group has fully assessed each area, likely impacts have been evaluated and we are now putting concrete mitigation plans in place.
+We continue to play an active role on the Brexit sub-committee of the UK Chemical Industries Association.

 Customer service and supply chain

 We have been developing our contingency plan to ensure supply continuity in the event of any uncertainty and delay at borders.
 We have a comprehensive warehousing and stocking programme in place, both for finished goods and raw materials, and are continuing to work directly with customers and suppliers to address any specific concerns they may have.